Columbus Division of Police, Ohio

 Add to My HeroesJohn P. Sears

-The building was the same location that Patrolman Sears' partner was shot and killed in the line of duty the previous year.
+The building was the same location where Patrolman Sears' partner, Patrolman Edward Murphy, was shot and killed in the line of duty the previous year.

 Patrolman Sears had served with the Columbus Division of Police for 14 years.
-He was survived by his wife and son.
+He was survived by his wife, three children, his mother, and two brothers.

 Bio